 Yes, there are some ancient fort, castle, church ruins, which also offer terrific vistas.
 For instance, the ruins of a 2000-year-old Celtic fort, Dún Aenghus, which hang some 300 feet above the ocean and on a cliff’s edge.
 Amazingly, there is no protective fence, really, just a scary drop-off that draws you temptingly to its edge.

 But, more than anything, this is a place to just let yourself “be”; to become one, if you’re up to it, with the peaceful, if savage, landscape.
 Oscar Wilde is often quoted for describing Connemara, another beautiful part of the country, as “a savage beauty,” but he could also have said it of The Arans and it would have been true.

 This landscape, however, was not always so beautifully rich.
-Early islanders, who had escaped here from mainland invaders (including the early Christian zealots), had been faced with endless limestone — rocky, barren, unforgiving and unyielding.
+Early islanders, who had escaped here from mainland invaders (including the early Christian zealots), had been faced with endless limestone — rocky, barren, unforgiving, and unyielding.
 Through centuries of dirt-digging and seaweed-composting, they managed to bring about the rich greenery that is now all around.
-They spent their entire days in this sort of back-breaking work so that they could sustain themselves through vegetable crops and fishing.
-And, the rewards of their labors have since been enjoyed by so many, most particularly the many grazing cattle and sheep that dot the fields all over.
+They spent their entire days in this sort of backbreaking work so they could sustain themselves through vegetable crops and fishing.
+And the rewards of their labors have since been enjoyed by so many, most particularly the many grazing cattle and sheep that dot the fields all over.